bolin0812/Monitor_Effect_Size/README.md

 # Monitoring Precheck
-The main objective of this project is to evaluate effect sizes in the context of measuring data drifts.
+Evaluate statistical metrics and effect sizes in the context of measuring data drifts.
 <br/><br/>

 **Run Streamlit App**